SFe-Team-was-taken/SFe/sfe-specification-4.1-dev.md

 - Quirk - Any player-specific function that is automatically enabled and modifies the behaviour of any numeric parameters used by legacy SF2.0x, including preset locations, parameters, units, modulators or NRPNs.
 - Quirks mode - A mode in an SFe-compatible player that enables the implementation quirks.
 - RF64 - See "RIFF64".
 - RIFF64 - A 64-bit RIFF-type format.
-Contrast to the RIFF format, which is 32-bit.
+Contrast to 32-bit versions of the RIFF format.
 Therefore, the maximum file size is above 4 gigabytes in size.
+(Updated in 4.0a)
 - RIFF-type format - Formats similar to RIFF (Resource Interchange File Format), see "RIFF" in `SFSPEC24.PDF` for more information.
 - SFe - A family of enhancements to the SoundFont® 2.04 formats, unofficially created after E-mu/Creative abandoned the original format.
 May not be structurally compatible with legacy SF2.04.
 - SFe 4 - This new specification, based on SoundFont® 2.04 and Werner SF3, with a set of new features making it more realistic.
 Not to be confused with the incompatible Cognitone SF4 file format.